Prisma Health responds to coronavirus (COVID-19)

 It’s important to know that Prisma Health prepares for many different types of events facing our communities, such as disasters and emergence of new illnesses like COVID-19.

-All patients admitted to our hospitals are being screened to find out if they have any symptoms, have traveled internationally recently, or have been in close contact with someone who has.
+All patients admitted to our hospitals are being screened.
 We regularly treat patients with infectious diseases and have rigorous controls and measures in place to contain viruses or bacteria.
 Our team members include infectious disease specialists, who undergo specialized training.

 First, call your doctor if you develop symptoms such as a fever, a cough and shortness of breath AND have had close contact with a person known to have COVID-19 OR have recently traveled to an area with widespread ongoing community spread of COVID-19.
 Close contact means being within six feet of the infected person for a prolonged period of time.
 Your health care professional will determine if you need to be seen in person for possible testing for COVID-19.